fletchjp/MERG-Arduino-Software/CBUS_CODES.md

 I have not yet set up access to GitHub on the laptop I am using for testing.
 That means that I have to take a copy of the code to it.
 At least I no longer have to worry about versions of the code as they are all available.

-### 21st August
+### 21st and 23rd August

 I have been adding code to send and receive the long messages to CANTEXTL and CANTOTEM.
-This code is currently locked out of use.
+This code has been locked out of use.
+I have now activated it successfully.
+I still need an example to complete the code.

 ### 17th August